Rock-Lex/ImageMicroService/README.md

 - Image conversion to WebP format and compression with Pillow
 - Upload status tracking in Redis
 - Secure authentication using JWT (RS256)
+- Filenames act as unique IDs using UUID4 (32 characters long)

 ## Installation